 Lack of Effectiveness

-More effectiveness means fewer side effects, but there some patients who don’t feel the effects of CBD at all.
+More effectiveness means fewer side effects, but there are some patients who don’t feel the effects of CBD at all.
 This may be as a result of inconsistently using CBD oil or using minimal dosages of CBD oil.

 Headaches and Migraines

 Recent reports identify liver problems with CBD oil usage.
 According to the FDA, liver issues were discovered through multiple studies.
-The leading cause of liver issues is because of inhibition or blockage of liver-helping medication, which results in poor functioning of the liver.
+The leading cause of liver issues are because of inhibition or blockage of liver-helping medication, which results in poor functioning of the liver.
 Therefore, individuals with any liver issues should avoid using CBD oil.

 Affect Medications That Have Grapefruit Warnings